Blanche of England: Marriage

 In 1408 Blanche was made Lady of the Garter.
-One year later, pregnant with her second child, she died of fever in Haguenau, Alsace and was buried in the Church of St. Mary (today St. Aegidius) in Neustadt in the Palatinate.
+One year later, she died giving birth to her second child, a son called Rupert after his paternal grandfather, and was buried in the Church of St. Mary (today St. Aegidius) in Neustadt in the Palatinate.

-Her widower became Elector Palatine as Louis III in 1410 after the death of his father King Rupert and in 1417 married Matilda, daughter of Amadeo, Prince of Achaea, member of the House of Savoy, who bore him six children.
+Her widower became Elector Palatine as Louis III in 1410 after the death of his father King Rupert and in 1417 married Matilda, daughter of Amadeo, Prince of Achaea, member of the House of Savoy, who bore him five children.
 Blanche's son Rupert (nicknamed the English) died aged nineteen in 1426, unmarried and without issue.